-The incentive structure varies according to the peculiarities in the department belonging to the business group and the defined performance parameters and standards set year-on-year.
-Overall, while the Management recognizes achievement beyond expectation, it also considers contribution to the bottom line in the administration of reward.
+The incentive structure varies considering the peculiarities in the department belonging to the business group and the defined performance parameters and standards set year-on-year.
+Overall, while the management certainly recognizes achievement beyond expectation, it also considers contribution to the bottom line in the administration of reward.